vdhamer/Photo-Club-Hub/.github/README.md

 <ul>
 <details><summary>

-### What's a Waalre?
+### What's Waalre?

 </summary>
 Photo Club Waalre is a photography club named after Waalre, a town in the south of The Netherlands.
 Its members meet since 1988, mainly to critique each other’s photos.</p>

 This app originally served as an alternative way to view the photos published on the club's web site.
-The name of the app may change to emphasize that the app can support *multiple* photo clubs.
+The name of the app will change to emphasize that the app can support *multiple* photo clubs.
 </details>
 <details open><summary>